 COOKS SOLICITORS NO WIN NO FEE AGREEMENTS

 As we take on difficult cases as well as easy cases we have to charge our clients a fee if the case is won.
-We can tell you the maximum we will charge which is 25% of your claim for the injury itself and past financial loss but not future loss.
+We can tell you the maximum we will charge which is 25% of your claim.
 However 25% might not be deducted In every case, it might be less.
 How much is deducted depend whether the case settles easily or fought hard, how big the damages are and how risky the case is, We don’t ask for money up front to pay the disbursements